ietf-wg-cellar/flac-specification/flac.md

 The FLAC format has four methods for modeling the input signal:

 1. **Verbatim**.
 Samples are stored directly, without any modeling.
 This method is used for inputs with little correlation like white noise.
-Since the raw signal is not actually passed through the residual coding stage (it is added to the stream 'verbatim'), the method is different from using a zero-order fixed predictor.
+Since the raw signal is not actually passed through the residual coding stage (it is added to the stream 'verbatim'), this method is different from using a zero-order fixed predictor.

 1. **Constant**.
 A single sample value is stored.
 This method is used whenever a signal is pure DC ("digital silence"), i.e. a constant value throughout.